CW Training Thoughts

 Morse Code [CW Modes]

 Historically, pre-1991, learning Morse Code was a requirement for obtaining a ham license (based upon 'International Law' and treaties).
+That is very old history (33+ years now), but was important in ham history.
 Various license classes had varying requirements, they usually started at 5 words per minute [WPM] and went 20 WPM.
-No longer a requirement "the learning of Morse Code by ham operators" has diminished, BUT if you want to really do contesting and special event operating (QRP, Field Day(s), etc.) then an interest in CW mode will become something you need to consider.
+CW is no longer a requirement "the learning of Morse Code by ham operators" has diminished, BUT if you want to really do contesting and special event operating (QRP, Field Day(s), etc.) then an interest in CW mode will become something you really need to consider carefully.
 I will not lie, it can be a hard and long learning experience and requires constant practice to stay efficient.
 Think a 'few hundred hours' of effort, but not all is 'work', once you have learned letter, punctuation and pro-signs the "fun part" quickly takes over and it becomes easy and enjoyable.
 Once learned, you will not 'forget' it, over time your efficiency may drop.
 Start again using and practicing and your efficiency will come right back.
 Experience says a 5 ~ eight hour session will restore your skills at a level back to your previous levels. {Like riding a bicycle - if you do not 'do it' your skills drop, but on the positive side, just a short time of use and the skill quickly returns.}

 Code Basics - Learning Code Characters, Punctuation and Pro-signs

 You should start by learning to receive the code ~ only practice receiving when you start.
-Leave the "start to transmit stage" {sending} until you can 'comfortably' receive at about 15~16 WPM at a 90% solid copy rate {low effort}.
-If you 'know all the pattern sounds' transmitting will be a much easier process to accomplish.
-Starting the transmit process too early, will establish a 'speed plateau' for you to overcome later, hold off and you skip the plateau.
-This will make the overall process much quicker and easier.
+Leave the "start to transmit stage" {sending} until you can 'comfortably' receive at about 15~16 WPM at a 90% solid copy rate {low mental effort}.
+If you 'know all the pattern sounds' directly, transmitting will be a much easier process to accomplish.
+Starting the transmit process too early, will establish a 'speed plateau' for you to overcome later, hold off sending and learn to 'head copy' and you skip the plateau(s).
+This will make the overall learning process much quicker and easier.
 Get to 'know code by the letter sounds' starts by learning with letters and numbers.
 Follow on with punctuation marks and then attack the 'pro-signs'.
 The best way to start is by using 'small blocks' of new letters, just a few at a time.
 Change the block content to a new group and learn those, add back the previously learned block(s) and mix them into your receiving practice.
 Repeat adding small groups until the entire code set is mastered.
 This is called the 'Koch method' of learning, search on the term if you wish to know all the details.
 After all letters and numbers are learned, work on punctuation marks in at least two groups (some marks are very little used in the ham bands, but others are quite frequently used - just learn them all as you go).
 Pro-signs are two or three letter combinations with the 'inter-character spacing' removed ~ always sent as one string of dits-dahs (no gaps).
 You need these to quickly copy code, think of them a quick abbreviations.
 They are used everywhere code is used.
 If you search the internet, different sites will recommend different arrangements of learning groups - do not worry, the real task is to learn the repeating patterns of ALL the characters, punctuation marks and pro-signs.
-Which group you are learning when is not really all that important.
+Direct sound to character recognition is what is important.
+Which group of letters you are learning then is not really all that important.
 The total learning effort will actually be spent learning about 65 different sound patterns.
 PLEASE {really, really please} do NOT use charts with 'dots' and 'dashes' as learning aids as they will greatly slow down your learning and add extra work for you later on.
 DO NOT START SENDING! {yet}.
 This method has been proven by hundreds of thousands of people learning the code.
 Proper code usage is based ONLY on audible processing sounds directly into alpha characters (starting by writing down the resulting letters).
 Using these methods you will prevent learning some 'bad' habits which can be difficult to overcome later in your code practice.
-Leave the using a mill (think typewriter/computer) or on to 'head copy' as "much later" activities as your CW receiving skill advances, each of these steps will require additional receiving practice.
-Try 30 minute sessions and try for three to four concentrated sessions per day.
+Leave the using a mill (think typewriter/computer) or on to full 'head copy' as "later" activities as your CW receiving skill advances, each of these steps will require additional receiving practice.
+Try 30 minute sessions and try for three to four concentrated sessions per day (my schedule only allows for two - so do not get hung up here).
 The mental processes or 'flow' through different stages in our minds involves several steps - the shortest number of steps through that processing will be the easiest learning process with the fewest 'relearning' stages along the way (some call these relearning stages "plateaus" and they take real effort to overcome and relearn in trying for further improvements).
 Using 'good training practices' will prevent you from even having these plateaus!
 Fred Silveira, K6RAU has a Morse Code Course {free podcast} that can get you started learning the sounds.
 It does not include all the punctuation and pro-signs you need, but it is a great starting spot for beginning.
 You can look around the internet as there are many others sites for code practice.
 Read some materials on 'learning Morse Code" - try the ARRL's 'Learning Morse Code' site as a start for your study, it has many links.
 The ARRL has a nice You Tube for you to watch, "Learn and Have Fun with Morse Code" {51:46} about the learning process.
 Also, the ARRL has a one page of 'Tips For Learning Morse Code (CW)' by Chuck Adams, K7QO & Rod Dinkins, AC6V SK .

 The Long Island CW club has some interesting thoughts and a CW course.
 Check out "Learning and Improving Morse Code for All" a You Tube link from them here {1:33 long}.
 The Morse Code Ninja and the CW Ops.org - leads to the CW Academy [a free online CW course], Learning Morse Code ~ You Tube {several lessons a little over one hour each} by KN4GB, and many other sites are out there for you to use to gather concepts and practice for learning.